 A History Lesson

-Studies utilizing DNA sequencing suggest the modern domestic donkey descended from wild asses in Northeast Africa beginning around 6,000 years ago.
+Studies utilizing DNA sequencing suggest the modern Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans donkey descended from wild asses in Northeast Africa beginning around 6,000 years ago.
 There are 2 separate species of wild asses, the African (Equus africanus) and the Asiatic branch (Equus hemious).
 While there are two subspecies in the African branch, the Somali wild ass (Equus africanus somaliensis) and the Nubian wild ass, (Equus africanus africanus), only the Nubian wild ass (Equus africanus africanus) is believed to be the ancestor of the modern domesticated donkey (Equus asinus) as we know them.
-Interestingly, recent genetic testing reveals that modern Nubian asses are genetically identical to ancient domestic donkeys.
+Interestingly, recent genetic testing reveals that modern Nubian asses are genetically identical to ancient domesticated donkeys.
 This indicates that modern Nubian wild asses may be descended from previously domesticated donkeys.
 Sadly, the Nubian wild ass and Somali wild ass are now critically endangered.

 The Old And New